pvpkiran/graalvm/README.md

 # Getting Started
-  Trying out Springboot support for graalvm native image.
+  Trying out Springboot support for graalvm native image(including hints registrar)

 ### Guides
 The following guides illustrate how to use some features concretely: